elastisys/compliantkubernetes/README.md

 > (Pretty inappropriate programmer humor.)

 * Done today is better than perfect tomorrow.
 * A picture is worth a 1000 words.
 Use Graphviz, Terminal screenshots or GIFs.
 Focus on the content, leave aesthetics for another day.
+Prefer PNG with width of 1200px.
+* Perspective: Put yourself in the shoes of the user or operator.
+What documentation would you like to read as a newcomer?
 * Use "we" for the writer(s).
 Use "you" for the reader.
 * Write in [plain English](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html).
-* Aim for the happy flow: How would a first-time user/operator interact with the system?
+* Ordering of ideas: Aim for the happy flow: How would a first-time user/operator interact with the system?
+In what order would they do things?
 * Link to relevant upstream documentation.

+## Deployment

+GitHub Actions will deploy the `master` branch automatically.